phellwege/angular-dating-app/README.md

 ### What I learned

 As my first Angular project I learned a great deal.
+This is also the first time I've used DTO's and the process was really simple.

 ```css
 /* codeblock here */